canahmed/cen310-midterm-Parlak-CanAhmediYasar/README.md

 ### Step-2 (Run on Windows, Can Effect on WSL)

-If gitignore missing then you can create gitignore with 2-create-git-ignore.bat file run this file.
+If gitignore missing then you Can create gitignore with 2-create-git-ignore.bat file run this file.

 ### Step-3 (Only Windows)